kquang108/Getting-and-Cleaning-Data-Course-Project/README.md

 4. The README that explains the analysis files is clear and understandable
 5. The work submitted for this project is the work of the student who submitted it

-## Summary of this project
-This repo includes the following files:
+## This repo includes the following files:

 1. This README explains how all of the scripts work and how they are connected.
 2. run_analysis.R includes the R code to execute the creation of the tidy data set.
 Prior to executing the run_analysis.R code, the data from the research website are assumed to be downloaded and the associated zip-file to be extracted in the R working folder.